impratikpati-web/Analysis_of_Consumer_Behavior_for_Strategic_Growth/README.md

 - ### Demographic Segmentation:
   Categorized revenue and order volume by gender and age groups to identify the most active consumer segments.

+- ### Revenue Optimization:
+  Analyzed spending patterns to determine which demographics contribute most to total sales.

+- ### Exploratory Data Analysis (EDA):
+  Used Python (Pandas, Seaborn, Matplotlib) to identify correlations, handle missing data, and visualize distributions.

+- ### SQL Querying:
+  Performed complex joins and aggregations on transactional data to prepare datasets for visualization.

+- ### Interactive Dashboarding:
+  Developed a Power BI dashboard to provide a high-level view of KPIs, including average order value (AOV) and customer retention trends.